Summer & Cinnamon

 With the right substitute, you can still get the same soft texture, balanced flavor, and reliable results—without a last-minute grocery trip.

 The key is understanding why buttermilk works so you can replace it properly.
 Once you do, you’ll realize it’s one of the easiest ingredients to swap confidently.
+For even more easy ingredient swaps, you can explore my complete baking ingredient substitutions guide to keep every recipe on track.

 Related